xtof2all/docker-gitlab/helm-chart/README.md

 ## Configuration Parameters:

-Within the helm chart we have not (yet) all the parameters found in `docker-gitlab`.
+Within the helm chart, we have not (yet) all the parameters found in `docker-gitlab`.
 Below is a table of the parameters which are implemented:

 | Helm Value | Docker-gitlab ENV variable |